mdn/content/files/en-us/web/css/anchor/index.md

 The `anchor()` function resolves to a `<length>`, so it can be used within [other CSS functions](/en-US/docs/Web/CSS/CSS_Functions) that accept length values, including {{cssxref("calc()")}}, {{cssxref("clamp()")}}, etc.

-The function sets the inset position value as an absolute distance relative to the anchor element by defining the anchor element, the side of the anchor element the positioned element is being positioned relative to, and the distance from that side.
+The function is only valid within an inset property value set on an absolute or fixed position element.
+It returns a `<length>` value specifying the distance between the anchor-positioned element side specified by the inset value, and the side of the anchor element specified by the chosen `<anchor-side>` value.

-If the `<anchor-element>` specified in an `anchor()` function within an inline direction inset property differs from the `<anchor-element>` specified in an `anchor()` function within a block direction inset property, the block direction `<anchor-element>` takes precedence.

-> **Note:** Specifying an `<anchor-element>` inside an `anchor()` function cannot be used to associate an element with an anchor, only to position an element relative to an anchor.
-The [`position-anchor`](/en-US/docs/Web/CSS/position-anchor) CSS property, or the [`anchor`](/en-US/docs/Web/HTML/Global_attributes/anchor) HTML attribute is still needed to create the association.
+> **Note:** Specifying an `<anchor-element>` inside an `anchor()` function does not associate an element with an anchor; it only positions the element relative to that anchor.
+The [`position-anchor`](/en-US/docs/Web/CSS/position-anchor) CSS property or the [`anchor`](/en-US/docs/Web/HTML/Global_attributes/anchor) HTML attribute is still needed to create the association.

-If the positioned element does not have an anchor associated with it (i.e. via the {{cssxref("position-anchor")}} property) and it has inset properties containing `anchor()` functions within the value, the fallback `<length-perecentage>` value is used if one is available.
+If no anchor with the name specified by the `<anchor-element>` exists, or if the positioned element does not have an anchor associated with it (i.e. via the {{cssxref("position-anchor")}} property), the fallback `<length-percentage>` value is used if one is available.
 For example, if `top: anchor(bottom, 50px)` were specified on the positioned element but no anchor was associated with it, the fallback value would be used, so `top` would get a computed value of `50px`.
 If no fallback is available, the inset property has no effect, but it is still valid (it is not considered [invalid CSS](/en-US/docs/Web/CSS/CSS_syntax/Error_handling) and is therefore not ignored).

 For detailed information on anchor features and usage, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page and the [Using CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using) guide.